-Mr. Vladimir Djerić, LL.M.
-(Michigan), Adviser to the Minister for Foreign Affairs of Serbia and Montenegro, as Co-agent, Counsel and Advocate;

-Mr. Ian Brownlie, C.B.E., Q.C., F.B.A., Chichele Professor of Public International Law (Emeritus), University of Oxford, Member of the International Law Commission, member of the English Bar, member of the Institut de droit international, as Counsel and Advocate;

-- Mr. Slavoljub Carić, Counsellor, Embassy of Serbia and Montenegro, The Hague, - Mr. Saša Obradović, First Secretary, Embassy of Serbia and Montenegro, The Hague,
+- Mr. Vladimir Djerić, LL.M.
+(Michigan), Adviser to the Minister for Foreign Affairs of Serbia and Montenegro, - as Co-agent, Counsel and Advocate; - Mr. Ian Brownlie, C.B.E., Q.C., F.B.A., Chichele Professor of Public International Law (Emeritus), University of Oxford, Member of the International Law Commission, member of the English Bar, member of the Institut de droit international, - as Counsel and Advocate; - Mr. Slavoljub Carić, Counsellor, Embassy of Serbia and Montenegro, The Hague, - Mr. Saša Obradović, First Secretary, Embassy of Serbia and Montenegro, The Hague, as Assistants;

-Mr. Vladimir Cvetković, Third Secretary, International Law Department, Ministry of Foreign Affairs of Serbia and Montenegro, as Assistants;
+Mr. Vladimir Cvetković, Third Secretary, International Law Department, Ministry of Foreign Affairs of Serbia and Montenegro, and the United Kingdom of Great Britain and Northern Ireland, represented by

 Ms Marijana Santrač, LL.B., M.A.
-(Central European University), as Technical Assistant, and the Italian Republic, represented by

-Ms Dina Dobrković, LL.B.,
+(Central European University), Ms Dina Dobrković, LL.B., as Agent;

-Mr. Vladimir Srećković, Ministry of Foreign Affairs of Serbia and Montenegro, as Agent;
+- Mr. Vladimir Srećković, Ministry of Foreign Affairs of Serbia and Montenegro, - as Technical Assistant, as Deputy Agents;